w3c/wai-intro-wcag/content/new-in-22.md

   <dt><span class="what">What to do</span></dt>
   <dd>Use a focus indicator of sufficient size and contrast.</dd>
   <dt><span class="why">Why it’s important</span></dt>
-  <dd>Many people can't see small contrast differences, including older people.</dd>
+  <dd>Many people can't see small changes in visual appearance, including older people.</dd>
 </dl>

 <p class="persona">Persona example &mdash; a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">reporter</a> with repetitive stress injury who doesn't use a mouse:<br />